Skip to main content

 • In the simulation details: List of base stations that have been selected for activation by the tool, among the list of original candidate base stations.
 This list shows the base stations in the order they have been selected by the tool.

 • On the map: Activated base stations are displayed with a marker, whereas base stations that have not be selected (that is to say, deactivated) are marked with a marker.
+Base stations where forced activation has been enabled are marked with a marker.

 Getting the simulation results